 Instructions

-- Cut the baby bok choy into bite sized pieces, and rinse with water.
+- Remove any leaves that are yellow and discard.
+Cut the baby bok choy into bite sized pieces, and rinse with water.

-- Add the cut baby bok choy to the bowl with the spice ingredients, and stir to combine.
+- Add the cut baby bok choy to the bowl with the kimchi paste, and stir to combine.

 - Enjoy!!!!